SteveShaffer/gitten/README.md

 If branch does not exist in `origin`, it creates it off `origin/master`.
 Blows out any local copy of that branch that may already exist.

+> TODOs
+>
-- TODO: Check if local copy of branch is ahead of `origin`.
+> - Check if local copy of branch is ahead of `origin`.
-If so, switch to the local copy and inform the user.
+>   If so, switch to the local copy and inform the user.
-If not, keep existing logic (which effectively fast-forwards the local copy if it's behind).
+>   If not, keep existing logic (which effectively fast-forwards the local copy if it's behind).

 ### `gish commit <message>`